runmat-org/runmat/docs/PLAN.md

 # Development Plan

-This document serves as the evolving blueprint for **RustMat**.
+This document serves as the evolving blueprint for **RunMat**.
 It should retain all notes from prior work so future contributors can trace our rationale.
 Append new dated sections at the end rather than rewriting history.